parallelbeings/CRC32_Check_Flash_Dump/README.md

 1. The script will read the given binary contents in block/sector/pages.
 2. The script will bruteforce/search for a CRC32 checksum value in each block/sector/pages and returns "-1" or "address of the crc value" when a match crc32 value is found.

-For example, the tool here was written for a GD25VE16C SPI NOR flash(16Mb/2MB).
+For example, the tool  was written for a GD25VE16C SPI NOR flash(16Mb/2MB) dump read from an accucheck medical device.
 The datasheeet of the flash memory mentions the memory organization and how the Block/Sector/Page size is defined.

 The memory organization for the above example is,